How Do I Follow Up Overdue Payments?

 My client still hasn’t paid me.
 What else can I do?

 If your client still hasn’t paid after a few polite reminders, it’s time to get a bit more assertive.
 Consider sending a final notice, clearly stating the amount due, the original invoice details and a new payment deadline.
-Let them know that if payment isn’t received by this new date, you may have to take further action.
+Let them know that if their payment isn’t received by this new date, you may have to take further action.
 Sometimes, just the mention of “further action” can encourage clients to prioritise your payment.

 Is it time to get legal advice?

-If that still doesn’t work, you could consider getting legal advice or bringing in a third party, like a collections agency or mediation.
-It’s not ideal, but it can be an effective last resort.
-Another option is filing a claim through small claims court, especially if the amount is higher.
+Another option is filing a claim through the small claims court, especially if the amount is higher.
 But with a bit of luck your client will hopefully settle up before it gets to that point.
 Just remember to stay calm, document all communications and be consistent in your follow-ups – most clients will eventually pay once they realise you’re serious.

 When should I approach the small claims court?

-If your client still hasn’t paid after multiple reminders and a final notice, it might be time to consider small claims court.
+If your client still hasn’t paid after multiple reminders and a final notice, it might be time to consider the small claims court.
 As a general rule, this should be a last resort after all other options have been exhausted, including offering payment plans or seeking mediation.
-Small claims court is typically used for smaller amounts and it’s a straightforward process, but it’s worth making one final attempt to settle things amicably before taking legal action.
+The small claims court is typically used for smaller amounts and it’s a straightforward process, but it’s worth making one final attempt to settle things amicably before taking legal action.

-To approach small claims court about a client who hasn’t paid you, start by gathering all your documentation.
+• Start by gathering all your documentation.
 This includes the invoice, any contracts and all communication regarding the payment.

-Check your local court’s guidelines, as each area has different rules about how much you can claim and the filing process.
-Once you’ve filled out the necessary forms, you’ll need to formally tell your client that you’re taking legal action, which might encourage them to pay up before the court date.
+• Once you’ve filled out the necessary forms, you’ll need to formally tell your client you’re taking legal action.
+Hopefully this will encourage them to pay up before the court date.

 What does the Prompt Payment Code mean for my small business?